How Much Does an Outdoor Kitchen Cost?

 Q. How do I plan and build my outdoor kitchen on a budget?

 As handy as an outdoor kitchen cost calculator would be, there isn’t a way to quickly identify the exact costs of an outdoor kitchen.
-However, using the information here can give approximate costs and design ideas that can get your creative juices flowing without breaking the bank.
+However, using the information here can give approximate costs and design ideas without breaking the bank.

-The key is to use your existing space, build close to your house, install only the necessary utilities, and avoid extra features.
-You’ll find that even a small space with a counter and grill will be a great improvement over a freestanding grill.
-And if you decorate the space with plants, window boxes, and artwork, it will feel more luxurious than your budget might have allowed.
+The key is to use the existing space, build close to the house, install only the necessary utilities, and avoid extra features.
+Even a small space with a counter and grill will be a great improvement over a freestanding grill.
+And after decorating the space with plants, window boxes, and artwork, it will feel more luxurious than the budget might have allowed.

 Q. Do I need to level my outdoor kitchen?

 Yes.
-It’s important to make sure your patio is level before installing your counters and appliances (which also need to be leveled before installation).
+It’s important to make sure a patio is level before installing counters and appliances (which also need to be leveled before installation).
 Utilities and plumbing need level surfaces to avoid water pooling or buildup, and appliances operate best on level surfaces.
-Not to mention, you’ll appreciate that you won’t have to fight food rolling off your counter or grill every time you use it.
+Not to mention, not having food rolling off the counter or grill will make this extra step worthwhile.

 Q. Do I need to cover my outdoor kitchen during winter?

-It depends on where you live.
-For regions with a true winter climate, you’ll need to winterize the kitchen to prevent pests from building nests and to keep pipes from freezing.
+It depends on the location.
+For regions with a true winter climate, it’s important to winterize the kitchen to prevent pests from building nests and to keep pipes from freezing.
 This includes turning off water and draining all the lines, turning off the fridge, cleaning the sink, covering the grill and other appliances, and sealing the cabinets.
-You might even consider removing your faucet, as even a small bit of water can freeze and cause the pipe to burst.
+It might even be worth removing the faucet, as even a small bit of water can freeze and cause the pipe to burst.

 Q. Can I build an outdoor kitchen out of wood?

 It’s possible to build an outdoor kitchen with wood, but it’s not regular wood.
-Similar to what you’d need to build a house, any wood used for structures outdoors needs to be pressure treated or otherwise durable enough to withstand weathering.
+Similar to what is needed to build a house, any wood used for structures outdoors needs to be pressure treated or otherwise durable enough to withstand weathering.
 Teak is a top option for cabinets and countertops, though it’s also one of the most expensive material choices.

 Q. Do outdoor kitchens add value to the home?